laravel/nova-docs/4.0/lenses/defining-lenses.md

 ### Lens Polling

-Nova can automatically fetch the latest records for a lens at a specified interval.
-To enable polling, override the `polling` property of your lens class:
+Nova can automatically fetch the latest records for a lens at a specified interval via polling.
+To enable polling, overwrite the `polling` property of your lens class:

 ```php
 /**